Thesis and Dissertation Work

 Theses and dissertations that do not conform to the required format will not be accepted.
 Turn-in Date is defined as the date on which the signed Signature Page, the archival copy, and the minimum number of printed copies (as required by the academic unit) of the thesis or dissertation are accepted by the Office of Graduate Programs.
 Acceptance by the Office of Graduate Programs of the completed and signed thesis or dissertation is required for graduation.

 Thesis and Dissertation Checklist

 A list of most of the requirements for graduate students writing a thesis or dissertation appears below.
 It is written in the chronological order in which the steps must be taken.
 Read the list carefully and take note of the time period during which each event must be accomplished.

 Check frequently with your advisor to verify that you have also met all requirements stipulated by your academic unit as you proceed through your program.
 This list appears at the back of the Thesis Manual and Style Guide for Use at Florida Institute of Technology (3rd Edition).
-All thesis/dissertation students are encouraged to purchase this Thesis Manual at the bookstore as soon as they start writing.
+All thesis/dissertation students are encouraged to consult the Thesis Manual as soon as they start writing.

 1) File program plan

-On a typed memo, list the courses you expect to take.
-This formal Program of Study must be signed by you, your advisor, and your academic unit head.
+A formal Program of Study must be signed by you, your advisor, and your academic unit head.
+Check with your academic unit for the form specific to your academic unit.
 Submit it to the Graduation Office at the Registrar's with your Petition to Graduate.